crcx/retroforth/literate/RetroForth.md

 the dictionary.
 A pointer to each header will be passed to the quote as it is run.

+This can be used for implementing `words`:

+    [ d:name puts sp ] d:for-each

+Or finding the length of the longest name in the dictionary:

+    #0 [ d:name s:length n:max ] d:for-each

+It's a handy combinator that lets me quickly walk though the entire dictionary in a very clean manner.

 ~~~
 :d:for-each (q-)
   &Dictionary [ repeat fetch 0;